 The most common type of slideshow usually depicts the deceased’s life journey.
-You can also focus on the most significant and important milestones like marriage and first child.
+You can also focus on the most significant and important milestones, like marriage and having your first child.
 If the dearly departed had a hobby like traveling or photography, consider showing that in your video.
-Add a couple of pictures where your loved one is surrounded by friends and family members but try to stick to images that are not crowded.
+Add a couple of pictures where your loved one is surrounded by friends and family members, but try to stick to images that are not crowded.

 DIGITALIZE THE PHOTOS

 It is possible that some of the photos are going to be not digital since they have been kept in family albums for years and years.
 Most of the time, such images are the most precious ones and deserve to be on the slideshow because they are so rare and special.
 If that’s the case, you will have to scan and edit them.
 If you don’t trust yourself to edit pictures, ask professionals – modern editing software can breathe a new life into old and worn out images.

 A memorial tribute needs a song to make it more personable.
 For example, a classic piece or a sentimental track would be a perfect addition to the memorial slideshow.
 Try to find something that your friend truly loved to convey his or her personality.
 The deceased’s favorite song will remind everyone of some of the best moments they spent together and help them connect with their feelings.
 Here are some appropriate tunes that will help you and others reminisce and go through the healing process together:

 - Sarah Brightman – “Time to Say Goodbye”

 When a close friend or relative passes away, it is hard to find the right words to express how you feel.
 Try to remember the person’s life motto, last words, or favorite poem.
 Perhaps you have a poem that you would like to share during the memorial service.
 Finally, you can look for famous quotes on the internet and choose one that speaks to you the most:

 “There are no goodbyes for us.
 Wherever you are, you will always be in my heart.”